socialsensingbot/frontend/README.md

 ###  Issue Tracking

-Please see https://github.com/socialsensingbot/frontend/issues for issues.
+Please see <https://github.com/socialsensingbot/frontend/issues> for issues and for managing issues and tasks please see the Kanban board <https://github.com/socialsensingbot/frontend/projects/1>

 ## Further help